Marker Logo

 .
 In addition, it is included in the Virginia Civil War Trails series list.
 A significant historical month for this entry is September 1831.

 Location.
-39° 6.884′ N, 77° 33.979′ W. Marker is near Leesburg, Virginia, in Loudoun County.
-Marker is on Loudoun Street SW, on the right when traveling west.
+Marker has been permanently removed.
+It was located near 39° 6.884′ N, 77° 33.979′ W. Marker was near Leesburg, Virginia, in Loudoun County.
+It was on Loudoun Street SW, on the right when traveling west.
 Located at the Loudoun County Museum.
 Touch for map.
-Marker is at or near this postal address: 16 Loudoun Street, Leesburg VA 20175, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 16 Loudoun Street, Leesburg VA 20175, United States of America.

 Other nearby markers.
-At least 10 other markers are within walking distance of this marker.
-Leesburg (here, next to this marker); a different marker also named Leesburg (within shouting distance of this marker); Stanley Caulkins (about 400 feet away, measured in a direct line); Old Stone Church Site (about 500 feet away); 7 Loudoun Street Southeast (about 500 feet away); Loudoun County Courthouse (about 600 feet away); In Memory of the Heroic Dead (about 700 feet away); Our Glorious Dead (about 700 feet away); The Tolbert Building (about 700 feet away); In Honor of The Loudoun Citizens… (about 800 feet away).
+At least 10 other markers are within walking distance of this location: Leesburg (here, next to this marker); Journey to Freedom Mural (a few steps from this marker); a different marker also named Leesburg (within shouting distance of this marker); Stanley Caulkins (about 400 feet away, measured in a direct line); Old Stone Church Site (about 500 feet away); 7 Loudoun Street Southeast (about 500 feet away); Loudoun County Courthouse (about 600 feet away); In Memory of the Heroic Dead (about 700 feet away); Our Glorious Dead (about 700 feet away); The Tolbert Building (about 700 feet away).
 Touch for a list and map of all markers in Leesburg.

 More about this marker.
 The marker displays pictures of Gens.
 Lee and McClellan, newspaper drawing of Confederates crossing the Potomac, a drawing of Franklin’s Corps at Compton’s Gap, and a strategic map showing the trail stops.